-Few would argue that W.A.
+Few would deny that W.A.
 Mozart’s musical brilliance is essentially unparalleled.
 As a child, Wolfgang mastered multiple instruments and began his incredibly prolific career in composition.
 A testament to the child’s genius is his 13-year old encounter with Allegri’s Miserere.
 This piece was only allowed to be performed twice a year and only in the Sistine Chapel.
 When he and his father visited Rome in 1769, Wolfgang apparently asked to see the score of the Miserere.
 At the refusal of his request, Wolfgang transcribed the entire score from memory after hearing the piece performed once.
 He returned the next day with his transcription rolled up in his hat in order to check it for errors; apparently there were only two necessary revisions.

 This is the enduring story of Mozart’s child genius and is one of the Miserere’s popular claims to fame.
 But, because of this oft-cited story, perhaps we have forgotten why Mozart was compelled to transcribe the piece in the first place.
 Perhaps this sacred time and space has been lost to us.